pazzolini/stock_portfolio/README.md

-# Lung Cancer Classification using Computerized Tomography (CT) Data
+# Stock Forecasting and Portfolio Optimization using Machine Learning techniques and modern portfolio theory

 ### Laboratory of Artificial Intelligence and Data Science
 ### Project 2 - 2024 / 2025